 You name it and there’s a podcast for it, and if you’re like me and get bored pretty much through the middle of everything, your options are limitless.
 There's a never ending list of long form rambles from the likes of The Tim Ferriss Show to quick ten minute stories from The way I heard it from Mike Rowe.

-You can also find lots of random things as well, there’s even whole reddit threads dedicated to the weird.
+You can also find lots of random things as well, there’s even whole reddit threads dedicated to the best of the weird.
 Some of my favorites also include EO Fire, Storybrand with Donald Miller, and The Fizzle Show.
-Of course any healthy list of podcasts should include some fun stuff like wait wait don't tell me, and How I built this with Guy Raz.
+Of course any healthy list of best podcasts should include some fun stuff like wait wait don't tell me, and How I built this with Guy Raz.

-With all the free content out there, the stakes have been raised to create authentic, high quality, podcasts.
+With all the free content out there, the stakes have been raised to create authentic, high quality photography podcasts.

 What did I miss?
 Help me out!
 Leave it in the comments below.